 |

-back on the track to maturity.
-While two of them
+track to maturity.
+While two of them cover familiar

-cover familiar ground in worthy but unoriginal ways,
+ground in worthy but unoriginal ways, the third

-the third blasts an exciting new route to
+blasts an exciting new route to understanding the

 It is resilience that Stuart T. Hauser, Joseph P.